Sir Henry Slingsby, 1st Baronet: Career; up to 1646

 Slingsby was educated at Queens' College, Cambridge, where he was influenced by the Puritan divine and preacher John Preston (1587–1628).
 Although his views later changed, in the 1630s his dislike of religious ceremony was so pronounced, the Archbishop of York refused to consecrate his personal chapel.
 In 1625, he succeeded his father as MP for Knaresborough; after this short-lived Parliament was dissolved, he travelled in Europe until 1628.

 From 1629 to 1634, his father served on the Council of the North as deputy to the Earl of Strafford, while his cousin Guildford Slingsby acted as his personal secretary.
 Strafford quarrelled with Slingsby's father-in-law Fauconberg and his brother-in-law Henry, which may explain why he was not appointed Justice of the Peace after his father's death in 1634.
-He played little part in local politics and concentrated on improving the family estates; his success allowed him to purchase a barony in 1638.
+He played little part in local politics and concentrated on improving the family estates; his success allowed him to purchase a baronetcy in 1638.